jordankaiser/documentation-drupal/chapter1/content-modeling/entities.md

 Responsible for providing the basic organizational mechanisms for  creating the sites content.
 Everything in Drupal 8 is an Entity.
 All of an Entities properties and values are fields \(bundle or base\) which provides a unified way to modify/work with them.
 Understanding the relationship between entity types, bundles and fields and how they can be used.

-Entities can be defined in two types, Configuration Entities and Content Entities.
+Entities can be defined in two types, _Configuration Entities_ and _Content Entities_.

 ## Configuration Entities